jseb37/shell-scripts/shell-scripts-notes.md

 Example Output: '+ ./test.sh : 3 : debug() : TEST_VAR=test'

-### File Types (DOS/WINDOWS vs UNIX/LINUX):

-Control character is used to represent end of line in both DOS and Unix text files.

-Control Character:
-1. Unix/Linux: Line Feed
-2. DOS: Carriage return & a Line Feed (2 characters)

-- `cat -v script.sh` = View the file along with the carriage returns (^M)

-When opening Linux/Unix text files on a DOS/Windows system: We may see one long line without new lines.

-And, in the opposite: We may see additional characters on Unix/Linux (`^M`). => Might run into errors while executing the files.

-Therefore, need to remove the carriage returns in order to run the file.
-The shebang `#!` is very important.

 #### Knowing what type of file: (To which shell does the script belong to?)

 `file script.sh`